panglesd/slipshow/docs/custom-scripts-ref.rst

 will be called when inverting the step.

-If you use the ``slip`` API, and want to fill a small gap in it, you can use ``slip.onUndo`` defined just above.
+If you use the ``slip`` API, and want to fill a small gap in it, you can use ``slip.onUndo``, as defined above.
 You can also override any side-effect registered by the ``slip`` API by returning an undo function:

 .. code-block:: markdown